 Italy’s debt crisis – long term structural problems.
 Very weak growth prospects.
 Political instability

 Summary of Main Causes of Debt Crisis

-- High structural debt before crisis.
-Exacerbated by ageing population in many European countries.
+- High structural debt before the crisis.
+Exacerbated by the ageing population in many European countries.

-- Recession causing sharp rising in budget deficit.
+- Recession causing sharp rising in the budget deficit.